raulcanodev/portfolio-2024/src/content/blog/run-mongodb-locally-in-nextjs.md

 ```

 ## 9. Test the connection

+You can forget the previous collection we created in the terminal.

 Run your Next.js project with `npm run dev` and test the connection with MongoDB, you first need to submit a form or make a request to the database, like registering a new user.